Chris Maxey – Co-Founder, Director

 Chris founded The Island School in 1999 while serving as a residential house master and teacher in the Interdisciplinary department at Lawrenceville School.
 After graduating with a BA in history from Yale University, Chris served six years as an officer in the US Navy SEAL community.
 While at Lawrenceville he received a Joukowsky Fellowship and holds an M.A. degree in Marine Studies from the University of Miami Rosenstiel School of Marine and Atmospheric Sciences.
 He is the director of the Cape Eleuthera Foundation, and in addition to supporting The Island School team, he is responsible for overseeing the Deep Creek Middle School, and the Cape Eleuthera Institute.

-Pam Maxey – Co-founder, Director of Admissions
+Pam Maxey – Co-founder, Director of Stewardship and Outreach

 Pam is the co-founder of the Cape Eleuthera Foundation.
 While working for the Lawrenceville School Pam worked in the Admission Office and coached the varsity women’s swim team.
 She also helped manage Hamill House, a sophomore and junior boys dormitory.
 Pam guides the development of The Island School with a focus on admissions and facility expansion.
 She works hard behind the scenes to ensure the best possible quality of life for Island School faculty and the larger community.